Why Use DataNucleus ?

 - Apache is a loose collection of projects with no general direction or collaboration so DataNucleus would simply be an independent part of an organisation there, hence no benefit.

-- DataNucleus infrastructure (website availability, Forum, JIRA, nightly builds, release policy etc) is way in advance of anything that Apache has and moving there would be a step backwards in this respect.
+- DataNucleus infrastructure (website availability, Forum, issue tracking, nightly builds, release policy etc) is way in advance of anything that Apache has and moving there would be a step backwards in this respect.
 The Apache website is often unavailable, they only use mailing lists, they dont have a general policy of providing nightly builds, nor has any Apache project got a Forum etc etc

 - Being part of Apache would not guarantee any more committers as demonstrated by many projects that have moved to Apache (and often ended up in the Apache attic).